Aspose/releases.aspose.com/content/en/html/net/release-notes/2024/aspose-html-for-net-24-10-release-notes.md

 As per the regular monthly update process of all APIs being offered by Aspose, we are honored to announce the October release of Aspose.HTML for .NET.

-In this release, we have improved the processing of HTML documents and rendering HTML to PDF format.
-As previously planned, we have removed the dependency on using System.Drawing.Common in public methods.
-Below you can see which public methods have been changed:
+This release includes enhancements and bug fixes aimed at improving the library's overall performance and stability.
+We removed the dependency on using System.Drawing.Common in public methods.

 ## **Improvements and Changes**